yanicells/yanicells/README.md

+# "Experience"
-I'm studying Bachelor of Science in Staying At The Restaurant With Specialization in Being The Man Who Can't Be Moved at Ateneo de Manila University.
+I'm new bro.
+I'm new to this!
+Also, I'm studying Bachelor of Science in Staying At The Restaurant With Specialization in Being The Man Who Can't Be Moved at Ateneo de Manila University.

 # Currently Learning
 - Implementation of strategic fiscal responsibility protocols